Ovarian cancer misdiagnosis claims

 Get Expert Legal Advice Today Our experienced team offers clear, practical advice tailored to your needs Get Expert Guidance

 Persistent bloating in a woman over 50 should trigger a CA-125 blood test and a pelvic ultrasound.
-NICE has said so for fifteen years.
-We act for women whose GP recorded the same cluster of symptoms across four, five, six visits without ordering either.
+Many of the claims we handle involve repeated consultations for the same symptoms without either test being requested.

-If that pattern matches your case, or your mother’s, sister’s or wife’s case, our medical negligence solicitors can tell you whether the delay amounts to a claim.
+If that reflects your experience or that of a family member, our medical negligence solicitors can tell you whether the delay amounts to a claim.
 We assess your records without obligation and act on a no win no fee basis.
 Our delayed cancer diagnosis work is recognised by Legal 500 2026 and Chambers UK 2026.

 Ovarian cancer is described as a silent cancer, but it is not actually silent.
 It has symptoms.
 The problem is that those symptoms overlap with conditions that GPs see ten times a week and ovarian cancer perhaps once a year.